Archive old data

 Tip

-Use partition switching for zero-downtime archiving, as it is faster than copying data.
+You can use partition switching for zero-downtime archiving, because it is faster than copying data.

 Back up the archived partition or filegroup